 Another strong point is Search Engine Optimization or SEO as it is known.
 Now to all you SEO gurus out there, I am not advising readers, that their websites should be number 1 spot for their desired search term.
 What I am saying that the website should be ready for SEO.

 Point 6 – Multilingual websites are vital for many businesses

 Now this post might come across as biased as we are WPML but the statistics back up what we’re saying.
 With over 47% of the world’s population now surfing the web and with 87% of European households having access to the internet, now is a good time to think about a multilingual website for your business.

 For most, if not all businesses, a website is the first port of call for a visitor searching for a product, service or information.
 For those businesses looking to get a competitive edge, a multilingual website can be an impactful way of expanding visitor numbers and gaining trust.

 A multilingual website is a necessity for any type of business who is looking to expand into new foreign markets.

 Point 7 – Make sure that your business website is responsive

 What is responsive I hear you ask!
 Basically, it is when someone accesses your website on a smartphone, tablet or laptop and it adapts perfectly for each device.
 It looks just as good on their phone on the way to work as it does on their desk top computer when they arrive.
-This is responsive web design in a nutshell!

 Have a test with our WPML website?
 It’s responsive and your business website should be too.